-Annex 6: Glossary of terms and acronyms
+Annex D: Glossary of terms and acronyms

-Accreditation An attestation by a national accreditation body that a conformity assessment body meets the requirements set by harmonised standards and, where applicable, any additional requirements including those set out in relevant sectoral schemes, to carry out a specific conformity assessment activity.
-Actors All parties which are, directly or through contractual arrangements, involved in the application of the CSM RA.
-Advanced stage of development When the proposer considers that the planning/construction stage of a project has reached a point where a change in the technical specifications would not be viable on economic, contractual, legal, social or environmental grounds.
-Agency, The European Union Agency for Railways Assessment body The independent and competent external or internal individual, organisation or entity which undertakes investigation to provide a judgement, based on evidence, of the suitability of a system to fulfil its safety requirements.
-ATOC Association of Train Operating Companies (now Rail Delivery Group) Code of practice A written set of rules that, when correctly applied, can be used to control one or more specific hazards.
-DeBo Designated Body Designated Body A person appointed under regulation 31 of RIR as a designated body.
-ECM Entity in charge of maintenance
+Accreditation An attestation by a national accreditation body that a conformity assessment body meets the requirements set by harmonised standards and, where applicable, any additional requirements including those set out in relevant sectoral schemes, to carry out a specific conformity assessment activity Advanced stage of development When the proposer considers that the planning/construction stage of a project has reached a point where a change in the technical specifications would not be viable on economic, contractual, legal, social or environmental grounds АрВо Approved Body Approved Body A body that has been approved by the Secretary of State to carry out the GB verification assessment procedure to ensure compliance with the relevant NTSNs.
+ApBos provide independent certification of specific stages in the project lifecycle on conformity to required NTSNs.
+They produce a Certification of Verification (CoV) re the national rules against which conformity has been uuu